Business Management

 Learning Outcomes:

-Upon completing this course, students possess a deepened understanding of the markets as economic, political, social and cultural arenas and of how internationalization and globalization trends are reflected in the institutional, structural and cultural foundations of these economic fields.
-Drawing on this knowledge base, students learn about and discuss market entry strategies, and derive implementation criteria.
-Through an application-oriented analysis, students gain insights into the multidimensional uncertainties of market entry strategies and thus acquire the competency to systematically interpret and assess structures and causalities.
+Upon completion of this course students will have: - deepened their understanding of the markets as economic, political, social and cultural arenas and how internationalization and globalization trends are reflected in the institutional, structural and cultural foundations of these economic fields; - learned, drawing on this knowledge base, about market entry strategies; - the ability to discuss these strategies and develop implementation criteria; - gained insights, through application-oriented analyses, into the multidimensional uncertainties of market entry strategies; and - acquired the skills to systematically interpret and assess structures and causalities.

 Superior module: